‘Everyone Can Dance if given the chance.’

 I’m Brian Gillespie, the founder of IncluDancers.

 As a creative educator, I've shared my expertise in inclusive education between the UK, Ireland and the Middle East.
 I've led workshops for educators, therapists, and artists on dance fundamentals and innovative teaching strategies.
-Most recently, I’ve realised there is a great need and demand for creative thinking training and basic performance training among therapists and medical professionals, as it enhances their practices and improves treatment outcomes.
+Most recently, I’ve realised there is a great need and demand for creative thinking training and basic performance training among therapists and medical professionals, as it enhances their practices’ adaptability and improves accessibility for their clients/students.

 Online Shift.

-The focus shift to online learning during Covid-19 was pivotal in shaping the direction of Includancers.
+The transition to online education during Covid-19 was pivotal in shaping the direction of Includancers.
 Many students discovered that online dance lessons were easier, as they faced less peer pressure and fewer distractions.

-Family involvement also underscored the importance of inclusive dance opportunities and family bonding experiences for those at home or in areas with no physical access to this kind of activity.
+Family involvement also underscored the importance of inclusive dance opportunities and family bonding experiences.
+Watching family members engage in these sessions alongside my students from the comfort of their homes inspired me to make these experiences and exercises available at all times, especially for those in areas lacking physical access to such activities.

 From these two experiences, my mission became clear;